Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Background: Token Allocation in Language Model Vocabularies

 \section{Background: Token Allocation in Language Model Vocabularies}

 Tokenization bridges natural language and model representations: it decomposes text into sequences of tokens from a fixed vocabulary, where each token is an atomic string unit for which the model learns specialized, single-vector embeddings.
-These vocabularies are almost universally built using byte-pair encoding (BPE;~\citealp{bpe2016sennrich}), which iteratively merges the most frequent token pairs—from characters to subwords to words—in attempt to optimally compress the text using a predetermined vocabulary size.
+These vocabularies are almost universally built using byte-pair encoding (BPE;~\citealp{bpe2016sennrich}), which iteratively merges the most frequent token pairs—from characters to subwords to words---in an attempt to optimally compress the text using a predetermined vocabulary size.

 As LLM vocabularies grow larger~(e.g., \citetalias{gemma}; \citealp{aya23}), there is growing recognition that vocabulary resources can be better allocated.
-Recent studies point to stark imbalances in token allocations across languages, negatively impacting both model cost~\citep{petrov2023language, ahia2023languages} and performance~\citep{tokenizer-choice-2024, Limisiewicz2023TokenizationIM, Toraman2022ImpactOT}, motivating techniques for post-hoc vocabulary expansion to reduce costs for a specific language or domain~\citep{han2025adapters,nakash2025adaptivocab,liu-etal-2024-ofa,minixhofer2024zero}.
+Recent studies point to stark imbalances in token allocations across languages, negatively impacting both model cost~\citep{petrov2023language, ahia2023languages} and performance~\citep{tokenizer-choice-2024, Limisiewicz2023TokenizationIM, Toraman2022ImpactOT}.
+These findings motivate the development of techniques for post-hoc vocabulary expansion to reduce costs for a specific language or domain~\citep{han2025adapters,nakash2025adaptivocab,liu-etal-2024-ofa,minixhofer2024zero}.

-Another line of research advocates for scaling up the vocabulary together with model size to unlock performance gains in the model's main language~\citep{tao2024scaling, huang2025vocabscaling, superbpe2025}.
+Another line of research advocates for scaling up the vocabulary together with model size, to unlock performance gains in the model's main language~\citep{tao2024scaling, huang2025vocabscaling, superbpe2025}.
 Still, expansion is ultimately bounded by memory and compute constraints~\citep{dagan2024getting, wijmans2025cut}, underscoring the importance of carefully reconsidering how the token vocabulary is allocated.